Waste Connections (WCN)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although Waste Connections has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 5.8%, somewhat low compared to the best industrials companies that consistently pump out 20%+.
+Waste Connections historically did a mediocre job investing in profitable growth initiatives.
+Its five-year average ROIC was 6.9%, somewhat low compared to the best industrials companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Waste Connections’s ROIC increased by 1.3 percentage points annually over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Unfortunately, Waste Connections’s ROIC has stayed the same over the last few years.
+If the company wants to become an investable business, it must improve its returns by generating more profitable growth.

 11. Balance Sheet Assessment

-12. Key Takeaways from Waste Connections’s Q1 Results
+12. Key Takeaways from Waste Connections’s Q4 Results

 13. Is Now The Time To Buy Waste Connections?

-There are some positives when it comes to Waste Connections’s fundamentals.
+When it comes to Waste Connections’s business quality, there are some positives, but it ultimately falls short.
 First off, its revenue growth was impressive over the last five years.
 And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-On top of that, its expanding operating margin shows the business has become more efficient.
+On top of that, its impressive operating margins show it has a highly efficient business model.